vplesko/OrbLang/docs/pages/15_automatic_cleanup.md

 When defining a data type, a drop function may be specified for it.
 This function must take a single argument of that data type, and it must be marked `::noDrop`.

-The intent of this drop functions is to automatically release a resource for which the data type is responsible.
+The intent of drop functions is to automatically release a resource for which the data type is responsible.
 This may be allocated memory, an open file, a mutex...

 ```
 import "std/io.orb";